 To begin, click the "Create" button in the DigitalOcean Control Panel, just like normal:

-In the "Settings" section, you should have a checkbox available to enable IPv6:
+In the Select additional options section, you should have a checkbox available to enable IPv6:

 Check this box and any other options you would like to enable.
 When you are finished, continue filling out the form and then click the Create button at the bottom.

 Getting the Networking Information

-After the process has completed, you can click on the Droplet name in your Droplets list to go to its configuration page.
+After the process has completed, you can click on the Droplet name in your Droplets list to go to its detail page.

 Within this section, you will see headers that describe each network that you have enabled.
 You should see a Public IPv6 network section that has the details of your address, gateway, and addressable range: